-(1) New Year's Day
+- (1) New Year's Day

-(1) Martin Luther King's Birthday
+- (1) Martin Luther King's Birthday

-(1) Spring Holiday (Good Friday)
+- (1) Spring Holidays

-(1) Memorial Day
+- (1) Memorial Day

-(1) Independence Day
+- (1) Independence Day

-(1) Labor Day
+- (1) Labor Day

+- (2) Thanksgiving

-- (3) Thanksgiving and the day before and after - (4) Winter Holidays (subject to vary yearly)
+- (7) Winter Holidays (subject to vary yearly)

-SECTION 4.8.
-The Board typically does not grant extended leaves of absence.
-(All extended leaves of absence will be without pay, and extended leave will be for not more than (12) months unless approved by the Superintendent .
-In order to qualify for extended leave, an employee must have completed at least (three) full years of service with Lee A. Tolbert Community Academy.
-Such requests will only be considered for pay by the Academy's Board once in a three-year period.
+-SECTION 4.8.
+The Board (will/will not) grant extended leaves of absence.
+(All extended leaves of absence will be without pay, and extended leave will be for not more than (12) months unless approved by the (School Leader or other title).
+In order to qualify for extended leave, an employee must have completed at least (three) full years of service with Momentum Academy